ozguryazilimas/wp-postane/relevanssi/readme.txt

 * First published version.

 == Upgrade notice ==

+= 3.3.3 =
+* OR fallback and indexing sub pages fixed.

+= 3.3.2 =
+* Fixes a warning on search page.

+= 3.3.1 =
+* Removing the cache feature wasn't complete, which caused problems.
+Those should be fixed now.

+= 3.3 =
+* Critical MySQL injection vulnerability fixed, better excerpts and highlights, bug fixes.
+This version removes the cache feature.

 = 3.2 =
 * New filters, better search efficiency, new features, small bug fixes.